Chooses the optimal channel in poor communication conditions: a new UAV remote control system via 4G networks has been created at MAI

 Our project allows us to increase the efficiency of unmanned aerial systems, ensuring the safe execution of flights and expanding areas of application through reliable data and video signal transmission to a remote control station.

-Maxim Kalyagin, chief designer of the "Unmanned Aerial Vehicles" center
+Maxim Kalyagin, Chief Designer of the "Unmanned Aerial Vehicles" center

 The new technology can be used in monitoring agricultural land, observing infrastructure facilities, delivering goods, and conducting search and rescue operations.
 It is also suitable for performing other tasks that require information to be transmitted from the drone in real time.